SylwesterKorycki/doctech/replit.md

-# TechDoc Solutions
+# TechDoc Profesional

 ## Overview

-TechDoc Solutions is a professional technical documentation service website built for corporations seeking to outsource their documentation needs.
+TechDoc Profesional is a professional technical documentation service website built for corporations seeking to outsource their documentation needs.
 The application serves as a business website showcasing documentation services including data sheets, user manuals, training materials, CPI documentation, and product renders.
 It features a contact form for inquiries, portfolio showcase, pricing information, and testimonials.

 ## User Preferences